 In most cases the grant of exclusive right of purchase to a grave space or cremated remains plot is purchased either in advance or at the time of the interment.
 These rights give the grant owner the right of burial in a specific grave space and also gives the owner the right to allow further interments in the grave (space permitting).
 It is possible to have two burials in on grave space.
 Cremated remains may be interred in either a full size grave space or in a cremated remains plot.
-If you would like to purchase a grave space.
-Please download the purchase application form
+If you would like to purchase a grave space please contact the Cemeteries Team

 Where the grant of exclusive right of burial is not purchased, the deceased will be interred in a grave space with unrelated people.
 There are no memorial rights with unpurchased graves.

 Most of our new sections are designed as a lawn section meaning that the memorials are restricted to headstones only which are fixed onto a concrete beam that runs along the head of each row.
 We welcome individual choice regarding type of stone and inscription.

 There are a few of this type of grave still available in the older sections in our Cemeteries other than Long Ditton Cemetery which is a Lawn type Cemetery.
 On a traditional grave, full kerb memorials are permitted.
 There is usually an increased cost due to the maintenance of the memorial and the cost of removal and replacement following a subsequent burial.

 There are sections within the cemeteries especially for the interment of children.
 Alternatively, family grave spaces are available for the subsequent interment of the parents in the same grave.

 In the cremated remains sections, you can purchase a cremated remains plot which can accommodate up to two interments of cremated remains.
 A tablet only, no more than 18" square may be placed on the plot.